yash04747/docs/docs/guides/advanced/wpml-integration.md

 ```

 ## Step 2: Select the options you want to translate
-Lets say we want to translate three fields.
+Let's say we want to translate three fields.
 To make it more interesting we'll demonstrate three different types of options.

 **A text field**
 ```php